Backbase/golden-sample-app/README.md

 ## Prerequisites
 For the best experience, the following VSCode extensions for Nx and Jest should be installed.

-- [nrwl.angular-console](https://marketplace.visualstudio.com/items?itemName=nrwl.angular-console): to find and run all the possible Nx Commands.J
+- [nrwl.angular-console](https://marketplace.visualstudio.com/items?itemName=nrwl.angular-console): to find and run all the possible Nx Commands.
 - [firsttris.vscode-jest-runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner): to easily run the isolated test as you are developing.

-- On some AWS environments, due to specific WAF configuration, you may haved to use `http://0.0.0.0:4200/` when accessing the app locally, in order to successfully authenticate.
+- On some AWS environments, due to specific WAF configuration, you may need to use `http://0.0.0.0:4200/` when accessing the app locally, in order to successfully authenticate.

 ## Authentication details

-#### Prerequisites
+### Prerequisites

 - Go through the [documentation page](https://community.backbase.com/documentation/foundation_angular/latest/authenticate_users) first to avoid any confusion with implementing authentication in the modelless app

-#### Important Info
+### Important Info

 The code that is used for authentication is not for production purposes, this is the example to understand the concepts lying under the hood.
 Do not copy-paste anything related to the authentication to your banking application.

-#### How to add authentication to your app
+### How to add authentication to your app

 Check the example code in the `app.module.ts`, the related `AuthConfig` in the `environment.ts` files, and the `APP_INITIALIZER` provider logic.
 Secure routes with `AuthGuard`s.
 We rely on <https://github.com/manfredsteyer/angular-oauth2-oidc>, check their documentation for more details.